I recently attended a special seminar that the Jehovah’s Witnesses have every year.

 None are clean before the Lord.

-No one on earth can receive their sanctification and part the heavens to commune with God the Father.
+No one on earth can receive their sanctification and part the heavens to commune with God.

 This is why there is division and confusion about the nature of God.